digital-analysis-co/digital-analysis-co/docs/blog/posts/google_ads_clicks_google_analytics_sessions_performance_pmax.md

 None of the above explains a discrepancy in purchase conversions between the two tools, I had to infer that the problem was a more general lack of confidence in Google Analytics data stemming from click Vs. session discrepancy.

-I added the Google Ads Conversion tag via Google Tag Manager.
+I still added the Google Ads Conversion tag via Google Tag Manager.